rwhite35/profileapp/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The project is deployed using AWS Amplify framework for managing all the backend plumbing.
+Alternatively the project would live in CloudFormation with VPC etc.  See Mod 11 Challenge Notes.

 Currently, two official plugins are available: